Louis-Aime/calendrical-javascript/README.md

  * **julian**: the julian calendar.
 You can display date with ExtDateTimeFormat, using CLDR's names for days, months, eras.
  * **gregorian** : you instantiate the *GregorianCalendar* with a user-defined switching date to Gregorian reckoning.
 The *era* field is used to diffentiate "os" (Old Style, meaning Julian reckoning) from "ns" (New Style, Gregorian reckoning). pldr is required, in order to display these eras in a few languages.
  * **frenchRev**: the calendar defined by the French Convention in 1793. pldr is required.
+ * **persian 33**: the official algorithmic calendar used in Iran and Afghanistan, same effect as Unicode's.